lxl-max/image-segmentation/docs/index.md

 **Weaknesses**

 - You must choose K manually
-- Focus on a single pixel, regardless of its neighbours, may lead to some errors
+- Only focus on a single pixel, regardless of its neighbours, may lead to some errors

 ---